ltgcgo/docs/src/silk/api.md

 ```

 ### `Post`
-Except for `post.card` and properties shown as `null` here, the data structure of `Post` objects have been pinned down.
+Except for `Post.card` and properties shown as `null` here, the data structure of `Post` objects have been pinned down.

 Data of an example post is shown below.